lcouper/DogHeartworm/README.md

 ## Just done ##

-- got script mostly working on SCG
+- got script working on SCG

+## Working on ##

+- setting up boostrapping to calculate: CIs for gain values for each predictor & partial dependencies
+- only doing for Aedes sierrensis presence/absence for now

 ## Next to do ##

-- how to calculate confidence bands for partial dependence plots? (for within bootstrapping)
 - Increase nrounds of Bayesian optimization & run on sherlock
-- Set up bootstrapping